 Dave Ramsey is a good entertainer and seems like a genuinely nice person.
 However, regarding mutual funds, his investment philosophies border on dangerous.
 It is possible to glean a few good mutual fund investment tips from his talk radio show, but any investor is wise to understand the difference between entertainment and sound investment practices.
 Armed with sound insight on mutual funds, investors can do well to build their own portfolios.
 But remember that mutual fund research, analysis and portfolio management is not for everyone.
 If you don’t enjoy doing it, chances are you won’t be good at it.

-#1 year fixed rate bonds best rates#balanced fund#1 year fixed rate savings best rates#1 year fixed rate isas best rates#1 year fixed rate savings rates#1 year fixed rate isa bonds best rates#one year fixed rate isa best rates#top fundsrating
+#one year fixed rate isa best rates#1 year fixed rate savings rates#1 year fixed rate isas best rates#mature fund#1 year fixed rate bonds best rates#1 year fixed rate isa bonds best rates#1 year fixed rate savings best ratesrating

 As with all financial investments, the risk level is an important consideration when evaluating mutual funds.
 As an investor, you should make every effort to understand how much risk you are willing to take and then seek a fund that falls within your risk tolerance.
 Naturally, you are investing with some objective in mind, so narrow down your list of candidates by concentrating on funds that meet your investment needs while staying within your risk parameters.
 In addition, check to see what the minimum amount is to invest in a fund.
 Funds have different minimum thresholds depending on whether it is a retirement account or nonretirement account.